 Have you ever been on the receiving end of a therapy dog visit?

 Dub was right.
-On Wednesday, August 21, 2013, I was walking out of the pre-operative area at Dixie Regional Hospital.
+I was walking out of the pre-operative area at Dixie Regional Hospital.
 I had just kissed my husband of 44 years as they wheeled him off to surgery.
 The surgery was not life threatening, but fairly extensive, and of course there is always a risk when you go under anesthesia.
 This definitely wasn’t his first and won’t be his last.
-Well as I walked out of the doors from the pre-op area to the surgical waiting area, there stood Brutus, Titus and Patti.
-In Dub’s words, "you have no idea how those boys made me feel."
-Patti and I sat and talked for a while, and then I picked Brutus up and put him in my lap.
+As I walked out of the doors from the pre-op area to the surgical waiting area, there stood two wonderful therapy dogs.
+In Dub’s words, “you have no idea how those boys made me feel.”
+The owner and I sat and talked for a while, and then I picked up one of the dogs and put him in my lap.
 He put up with me for about 45 minutes.
 Running my hands through his fur is a feeling I will never forget.
 Therapy dog visits will never be the same for me.
 Too bad it took 35+ years for me to really understand what effect our visiting teams have on others.
 I’ve seen it, I’ve seen results, tears, smiles, sighs and many other emotions, but now I have an idea how people really feel.
-Thank You - Brutus, Titus and Patti for taking the time to walk over and see me during your hospital visits that day.
-As for my husband, he is doing fantastic!!

 With Waggin’ Tails